sensu/sensu-docs/content/sensu-core/1.2/guides/securing-redis.md

 ### Redis Configuration

-Redis documentation recommends limiting access to the TCP port Redis uses.
+The Redis documentation recommends limiting access to the TCP port Redis uses.
 By default Redis uses the following ports:

 * 6379 For standalone Redis instances
 * 16379 For clustered Redis instances